#Arctic #dispersal #migration #melting #ice #culture #oceans #digitallife #music #climatechange

 More images available at nk productions on flickr.

-Concentration is the first composition from The Matter of the Soul.
-It is an acid crystal immersion exploring changing acidity and salinity in our oceans as a consequence of climate change.
-It premièred at Spectrum, Berlin in March 2018.
+The movements biphasic and concentration have also been performed at Music Tech Fest Stockholm, Headlands Centre for the Arts, San Francisco. concentration, an acid crystal immersion exploring changing acidity and salinity in our oceans as a consequence of climate change, premièred at Spektrum, Berlin in March 2018.

 The Matter of the Soul is an exploration into engendering empathy in humans with dispersal in the Arctic region through new media artwork combining music and installation.